 Today I am going to discuss how to evict a holdover tenant in the state of Florida.
 Specifically, I am going to talk about performing holdover tenant evictions in Sarasota County.
 These types of evictions can be somewhat confusing because the relevant Florida Statutes aren’t entirely clear on the process and requirements.
+That said, evicting on basis of being a holdover is a powerful means of removing a tenant, and is one of my preferred strategies in instances where you have an at will (month-to-month) tenancy.
+A properly set up holdover case affords the tenant no way out of the lawsuit.
+When I take on a new holdover tenant eviction the question is never if the tenant will be removed, but when.

 For more general information on evictions, I invite you to check out my evictions article.